divergent99/divergent99/README.md

 3. ASL Detection is based on Image Processing and Object Detection integrated with a Computer webcam or any other video detecting accoutrements in order to help both; the customer and the retailer to have a better engagement whilst having a conversation.

-<b>3.
-FRESH - AN ANDROID BASED RESTAURANT FOOD ORDERING APP 2020</b>
+<b>C. FRESH - AN ANDROID BASED RESTAURANT FOOD ORDERING APP 2020</b>

 1. Developed an android application that scans QR codes and displays the menu of a particular restaurant allowing the user to order and pay via the application per se.